Incubaid/dev_process/stories.md

 ```
 ## GOAL:

-Clearly describe what needs to be archieved.
+Clearly describe what needs to be achieved.

 ## DESCRIPTION